Kleszczow/full-page-designe/README.md

 # full page designe project

-# deigne by CSS grid, flexand some JS
+# deigne by CSS grid, flex and some JS

 My goals in this project: